aquefir/inbound/README.md

 While some systems are more flexible in supporting many architectures, a single architecture has been chosen for each system to keep complexity manageable.

+## Compiling and contributing

+In lieu of proper `COMPILING` and `CONTRIBUTING` documents in the project repository&rsquo;s root, here are some notes about the process:
+- Inbound does not&mdash;and should not&mdash;employ a build step
+	- An emplacement technique is used to update Bitbound as embedded into the Makefile sources; see `util/emplbb.py` for details
+- A test suite of _Hello, World!_ programs is being developed to ensure the efficacy of Inbound; it will only use Bochs and QEMU user mode
+- Inbound is licenced under the BSD-2-Clause; see the `COPYING` document for full terms